 Fan Bill Mills (b.1952) died on January 9.
 Mills displayed his collection of SF film props at conventions throughout the 70s and early 80s and was an active costumer and masquerade MC.
 He was a filker and involved in running Corflu 25.

-Fan Terry Whittier died in mid-January.
+Fan Terry Whittier died on January 11.
 Whittier published the fanzines Alpha and Altair and was a collector of fan art.
 He eventually moved into furry fandom.

 Author Rick Cook (b.1944) died on January 13.
 Cook began publishing in 1987 in Analog, and wrote several stories that mixed technology with fantasy.
 His novels included Limbo System, Mall Purchase Night, and the Wiz Zumwalt series.
 He was also active in the SCA as Sir Richard Ironsteed.